Company Administration Advice

 - Achieve a better outcome for creditors of the company than what would be achieved by liquidation

-This might mean selling the whole or part of the business.
+This might mean selling all or part of the business.
 If these aims are not possible, the administrator may realise the company’s assets and make a distribution to one or more secured or preferential creditors.

 How an Administrator Rescues a Company